Germany: Lawmakers split over COVID vaccine rights proposal | DW | 26.07.2021

 Merkel's Chief of Staff Helge Braun said in an interview on Sunday that those who refused vaccines should not expect to be given the same freedoms as those who have been fully vaccinated.

-The vaccine rollout is progressing in Germany, with almost 50% fully vaccinated.
-However, the rate has slowed down recently and authorities are worried about a possible fourth wave as the highly contagious Delta variant spreads through the country.
+The immunization rollout is progressing in Germany, with almost 50% fully vaccinated.
+However, the rate has slowed recently and authorities are worried about a possible fourth wave as the highly contagious delta variant spreads through the country.

 Families and Justice Minister Christine Lambrecht rejected Braun's proposal of barring unvaccinated people from restaurants, cinemas and the like.
 She defended the current system of allowing access to "vaccinated, recovered or tested" people, but suggested that the government could stop offering free tests to people who refuse the vaccine.

-"There will be no general vaccine obligation," Lambrecht also made clear in an interview with radio broadcaster Deutschlandfunk.
+"There will be no general vaccine obligation," Lambrecht said in an interview with radio broadcaster Deutschlandfunk.

-Head of the liberal Free Democratic Party (FDP) Christian Lindner also opposed restrictions for unvaccinated people, similarly pushing for a continuation of the testing strategy.
+Christian Lindner, head of the business-friendly Free Democratic Party (FDP), also opposed restrictions for unvaccinated people, similarly pushing for a continuation of the testing strategy.

 "Test-based opening concepts proved successful during the last wave," he told public broadcaster ARD on Monday.